-5. EFFICACY OF THE ADMINISTRATIVE PROCESS, ADMINISTRATIVE ACTIVITY AND GOALS impact and efficacy - that is, the ability of rules and regulations to reach set objectives and provide for full protection of citizens vis-à-vis the Public Administration - should also be examined.
+5. EFFICACY OF THE ADMINISTRATIVE PROCESS.
+ADMINISTRATIVE ACTIVITY AND GOALS

+In the light of the above remarks, when any regulatory reform is introduced, its impact and efficacy - that is, the ability of rules and regulations to reach set objectives and provide for full protection of citizens vis-à-vis the Public Administration - should also be examined.
 In other words, new laws should be assessed based on their efficacy, without however neglecting the reasons of economic performance.